SixLabors/docs/articles/imagesharp/ico.md

 [`IcoMetadata`](xref:SixLabors.ImageSharp.Formats.Ico.IcoMetadata) mirrors the root frame's compression, bit depth, and color-table information at the image level.

+Treat each frame as an icon candidate, not just a page in an image sequence.
+If you create a multi-frame ICO, inspect every frame's dimensions, compression, and bit depth before saving.

 ## Read ICO Metadata

 Use `Image.Identify()` when you want to inspect the icon container without decoding every embedded image: